Is Sweating A Sign Of A Good Workout?

 You probably already know that sweat is your body’s genius way of regulating your temperature and helping to keep you cool.
-When you’re working out, your muscles and core temperature rise.
-Your body responds by controlling your internal temperature, so your brain signals for your thermoregulatory response to start.
+When you’re working out, your core temperature rises and your body responds by controlling your internal temperature, so your brain signals for your thermoregulatory response to start.
 That’s when you begin to perspire.
 This is called thermal sweating — yes, there are different types of sweating (we all know what it’s like to get nervous sweats!).

-How much you sweat can be determined by a number of different factors including your genes, gender, age, metabolic rate, the temperature around you and what you’re wearing.
-To make sure your workout clothes are drawing sweat away from your body, wash them regularly.
+How much you sweat can be determined by a number of different factors including your genes, gender, age, metabolic rate, illness, external temperature and what you’re wearing (sweat-proof leggings, anyone?).

-Does sweating mean you’ve done a good workout?
+Is sweating a sign of a good workout?

 Firstly, any workout or movement you do is great for your body and jam-packed with physical and mental benefits!
 Don’t forget that.
 Due to differences in a range of factors such as genetics, climates and training styles, sweating shouldn’t be used to measure workout intensity or how fit you are.

 For example, walking outside on a hot day may cause you to sweat more than if you did a resistance session in an air-conditioned gym, while the way you sweat in a tropical city will probably be very different to how much you sweat on a cold winter’s day too.